Senior 10 min · March 06, 2025

 // Contravariant assignment: IAnimalProcessor<Animal> → IAnimalProcessor<Dog>

-// Flows OPPOSITE to inheritance: Animal is broader than Dog,
+// This flows OPPOSITE to inheritance: Animal is broader than Dog,

 // yet the Animal processor is assignable to the Dog processor slot.

-// Safe because: anything the Dog processor is asked to handle IS an Animal.
+// Safe because: anything a Dog processor is asked to handle IS an Animal.

 Console.WriteLine("Running with specific DogTrainer:");